BIDMCDigitalPsychiatry/LAMP-platform/docs/care_team.md

----
-title: Care Team - Connection with Patients
+# Care Team - Connection with Patients
-slug: care_team
----

 ### Step 1: Understanding the care team and messaging feature.